nguyenkieuchauanh0908/30-days-React/Forms/01-starting-project/README.md

 # Introdution

-- In this mini project, I create a small form and apply various methods of working with form as well as validating uses' input
+- In this mini project, I create a small form and apply various methods of working with form as well as validating users' input

 # Installation